 In this step-by-step guide, we will learn how to export code from Webflow.
 We will also cover what you can and can’t export, how to handle the exported files, and best practices for clean and optimized code.

-Can You Export Code from Webflow?
+Can We Export Code from Webflow?

 Yes, Webflow does allow you to export your website’s front-end code, but only if you've purchased a paid plan.